molleraj/MetaCRAST/README.md

 Dependencies: `fasta-splitter.pl`, `cd-hit`

-CD-HIT can be obtained here: https://github.com/weizhongli/cdhit
+CD-HIT can be installed by entering `sudo apt-get install cd-hit`.
+It can also be obtained here: https://github.com/weizhongli/cdhit

 fasta-splitter.pl is included in the repository.
 It can also be obtained here: http://kirill-kryukov.com/study/tools/fasta-splitter/

 Dependencies (CPAN): Text::Levenshtein::XS, String::Approx, Getopt::Std, Bio::SeqIO, Bio::Perl, MCE, and MCE::Loop

+A simple local install script is included (`local_install.sh`).

 # Usage
 `MetaCRAST` takes **FASTA** files as inputs (both for the CRISPR DRs and the metagenome).
 Optional arguments are in brackets.